Kava-Labs/kava-bridge/relayer/spec/02_reliable_broadcast.md

 * Peer ID list of participating peers (e.g. subset of all connected peers, or all of them)
 * Payload, protobuf `Any`
 * Initiating peer ID
-* Created timestamp to keep track expire time
+* Created timestamp
+* TTL in seconds

 ## Basic Algorithm